Why healthy breathing is vital for deep, restorative sleep

 Sleep apnea is a fairly common sleep disorder, and roughly 45 million Americans have it.
 “Apneas” refer to moments when we’re not breathing during sleep.

-These occurrences, which often last 10-30 seconds, and occur hundreds of times each night, can add up to be detrimental to our health.
+These occurrences, which often last 10-30 seconds, and occur hundreds of times each night, can be detrimental to our health.

 How do you know if you have sleep apnea?
 A doctor will be able to tell you for sure.
 Some common symptoms include: